Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation

 \section{Conclusions}

 In the context of the energetic formulation, we have presented a coupled gradient-enhanced plasticity-damage model that embeds, in a unified way, characteristic features of low- and high-cycle fatigue.
-The proposed variational model is able to account for cyclic failure under both force and displacement control by combining a phase-field approach to fatigue cracks with cyclic plasticity, including multi-surface kinematic hardening, isotropic hardening/softening and ratcheting.
+The proposed variational model is able to account for cyclic failure under both force and displacement loading by combining a phase-field description of fatigue cracks with cyclic plasticity, including multi-surface kinematic hardening, isotropic hardening/softening and ratcheting.
 The multi-field governing equations are derived from the principles of the energetic formulation, leading to a robust numerical implementation based on an alternate minimization scheme.

-The results of numerical simulations indicate that several material responses can be captured by the cyclic plasticity model, including cyclic hardening and cyclic softening effects, as well as ratcheting under force control and stress relaxation under displacement control.
+The results of numerical simulations indicate that several material responses can be captured by the cyclic plasticity model, including cyclic hardening and cyclic softening effects, as well as ratcheting under force loading and stress relaxation under displacement loading.
 Once damage coupling is introduced, the plastic energy accumulation entails a plastic fatigue effect, associated with the low-cycle fatigue regime.
 The model is further enriched by a fatigue degradation function that is driven by free energy accumulation and degrades the damage resisting force.
 In the absence of plastic strains, this feature accounts for brittle fracture processes under high-cycle fatigue.
-The combination of elastic and plastic fatigue mechanisms conceived in an energetic framework allows for a physically sound description of a broad range of fatigue regimes.
+The combination of elastic and plastic fatigue mechanisms conceived in an energetic framework allows for a physically sound description of a broad range of behaviors.
 These results are evidenced in the study of homogeneous uniaxial responses.
-Moreover, the results of numerical simulations in a 2D setting highlight the ability of the model to describe fatigue-induced ductile fracture, including the initiation, propagation and merging of cohesive cracks.
+Moreover, the results of numerical simulations in a 2D setting highlight the ability of the model to objectively describe fatigue-induced ductile fracture, including the initiation, propagation and merging of ductile cracks.